 Cuba

-The island of Cuba, once visited by Christoper Colombus, the spiritual home of rum and Cuban Cigars and classic cars, is truly unique.
-This revolutionary island is home to fabulous experiences, UNESCO World Heritage sites, and the best of times.
+The island of Cuba, once visited by Christoper Colombus, is truly unique.
+It is the spiritual home of rum, Cuban Cigars, and classic cars.
+This revolutionary island is home to fabulous experiences, UNESCO World Heritage sites, and the best times.

 You can’t miss the capital city of Havana, where old Havana will wow you with her photogenic self.
-Be driven down the Malecon in a restored American Classic car that will be older than you, visit tobacco plantations and see Cuban cigars rolled, or chill out on the endless white sand beaches of Varadero.
-Drink cocktails where Hemingway did – explore the beginnings of the mojito and find out more about Cuba Libre.
-They’re just some unique and iconic things to do in Cuba
+Be driven down the Malecon in a restored American Classic car that will be older than you, visit tobacco plantations and see Cuban cigars rolled, or chill out on Varadero’s endless white sand beaches.
+Drink cocktails where Hemingway did – explore the mojito’s beginnings and learn more about Cuba Libre.
+They’re just some unique and iconic things to do in Cuba.

-For the best local experiences in Cuba, you’ll want to stay in a Casa Particular – a homestay –and some are truly spectacular, but one of the best things about them is the food – you’ll find the best culinary options are these hidden gems.
+For the best local experiences in Cuba, you’ll want to stay in a Casa Particular—a homestay.
+Some are truly spectacular, but one of the best things about them is the food—you’ll find the best culinary options in these hidden gems.

-Carnival in Santiago de Cuba is the biggest festival on the island, but a truly unique experience is to come to Cuba at the beginning of May and experience International Workers Day, aka Labor Day.
+Carnival in Santiago de Cuba is the biggest festival on the island.
+Still, a truly unique experience is coming to Cuba at the beginning of May and experiencing International Workers Day, aka Labor Day.
 Get up at 4 am, join the parades of often more than a million people, and head to Plaza de La Revolucion!
 It’s a truly, truly Cuban experience.

 Curaçao

 The vibrant Dutch Caribbean island of Curaçao is an off-the-beaten-path gem quickly becoming one of the new trending islands in the Caribbean for travelers.
-This southern Caribbean gem is located outside the hurricane belt, boasts nearly perfect weather year-round, and has an array of fun and adventurous activities to keep you busy.
-Or, if you’re looking for a perfectly relaxing getaway, luxurious resorts, and boutique hotels await, mainly brand new or newly refurbished, to meet growing demand.
+This southern Caribbean gem is located outside the hurricane belt, and has nearly perfect weather year-round, and has an array of fun and adventurous activities to keep you busy.
+If you’re looking for a perfectly relaxing getaway, luxurious resorts and boutique hotels await, mainly brand new or newly refurbished, to meet growing demand.

-One of the best things to do in Curaçao is to spend time exploring the incredible reefs just offshore.
-Home to some of the healthiest reefs in the Caribbean, Curaçao has many great spots for snorkeling and diving, as well as options to get PADI scuba-certified right on the island.
+One of the best things to do in Curaçao is to explore the incredible reefs offshore.
+Home to some of the healthiest reefs in the Caribbean, Curaçao has many great spots for snorkeling and diving and options to get PADI scuba-certified right on the island.
 Beginners can head to the famous Tugboat Wreck.

 Located in just 15 feet of water and easily accessible from the beach, Tugboat Wreck is an incredible opportunity for snorkeling to enjoy a shipwreck firsthand while spotting colorful corals and tropical fish darting through portholes.
 Divers should head for the Superior Producer Wreck near the island’s main harbor; it’s considered among the best wreck dives in the Caribbean.